 As the mission for the R.E.D.
-Subcommittee is to ensure intentional, collaborative, and multi-faceted approaches to eliminate bias and reduce the overrepresentation of youth of color coming into contact with the juvenile justice system, the activities in 2015 will primarily focus on continued state-level leadership with a highly focused effort toward policy development (while maintaining current activities associated with Direct Service).
-This will include the development and implementation of the following:
+Subcommittee is to ensure intentional, collaborative, and multi-faceted approaches to eliminate bias and reduce the overrepresentation of youth of color coming into contact with the juvenile justice system, the activities in 2016 will primarily focus on continued state-level leadership with a highly focused effort toward policy development (while maintaining current activities associated with Direct Service).
+This will include support and/or development/implementation of the following:

-- R.E.D.
-Probation Grants (4 County Probation Departments: Mono, San Joaquin, Stanislaus and Santa Barbara). - o Extend the length of the grant from three to four years; - o commence with a "readiness assessment;" - o blend implicit bias training into the 'system change' approach; - Implement R.E.D.
-'201' trainings for pertinent grantees (State and Federal); - BSCC R.E.D.
+- Local Initiative R.E.D.
+Probation Grants: 4 County Probation Departments Mono, San Joaquin, Stanislaus and Santa Barbara involved in a four-year grant program focused on reducing racial and ethnic disparity through data driven decision making and implicit bias trainings. - Trainings: Implement R.E.D. trainings for pertinent grantees (State and Federal); - Data: Develop recommendations and best practices regarding standardization of juvenile justice race and ethnicity data collected or reported by counties (AB 1998) - Compliance Monitoring: Overlay the R.E.D lens to the three other core requirements of the JJDP Act.
+This will be an 18-month process involving the development and infrastructure to include messaging and data collection platform; a pilot whereby select jurisdictions will provide the data by race and gender and lastly full scale implementation for all jurisdictions. - BSCC R.E.D.
 Georgetown Certificate Program Participation/Capstone Project: Undertake an inventory within the BSCC that looks across divisions at possible practices and tasks that may impact communities of color.
 This opportunity allows BSCC to better understand the implications of race on the day to day efforts of the organization and the implications to the field in developing best practices and initiatives in alignment with reducing R.E.D.

-Example Tasks that may impact communities of color (not exhaustive):

-- Legislation Review

-- Determining data requirements

-- Subject Matter Expertise Appointments

-- Grant making opportunities

-- Technical Assistance and Identifying Training priorities
+Example Tasks that may impact communities of color (not exhaustive): - Legislation Review - Determining data requirements - Subject Matter Expertise Appointments - Grant making opportunities - Technical Assistance and Identifying Training priorities